-A lot depends on what, exactly, a fire truck will be used for as to the equipement, gear and tools that will be installed on it.
+A lot depends on what, exactly, a fire truck will be used for as to the equipment, gear, and tools that will be installed on it.

-For example, an airport fire truck is likely to look very different to a fire truck that is deployed to fight forest fires.
+For example, an airport fire truck is likely to look very different from a fire truck that is deployed to fight forest fires.

 Most fire trucks/engines, however, will contain some of the following: